Sleepyico/.github/SUPPORT.md

 ## Documentation

-See the [Issues](https://github.com/issues) page on the website for the answer to most questions.
+See the `Issues` page on the repository page for the answer to most questions.

 ## Discord server

-Join the [Discord support server](https://discord.gg/QXpFpg94uG) for help, support, or if your are trying to reach me faster.
+Join the [Discord support server](https://discord.gg/EXHhWpb5ps) for help, support, or if your are trying to reach me faster.

 ## Discussions